xbgmsharp/trakt/README.md

 # Trakt.tv import/export tools

 ## Purpose

-Import CSV file format Movies or TVShows IDs into Trakt.tv.
+ * Import Movies or TVShows IDs from CSV file format into Trakt.tv.

-Export Movies or TVShows IDs from Trakt.tv list into CSV file format.
+ * Export Movies or TVShows IDs from Trakt.tv list into CSV file format.

 ## Usage
 On the first run, it will create a config file ``config.ini``, if it does not exist,